-Finally, one of the unique features of the Library is its Department of Special Collections, housing the "treasures" of the University.
-These unique holdings provide a varied repository of collections with global significance.
-The collections include: The Barbara Jordan Archives, The Traditional African Art Gallery, The Heartman Collection on African American Life and Culture, and The University Archives.
+Special Collections and the Traditional African Art Gallery are located on the second floor of the Library Learning Center.
+Many of the University's "treasures" are housed in these collections.
+These unique holdings constitute diverse collections with local, state, regional, national and international significance.
+Among the collections are the Congresswoman Barbara Jordan Archives, The Traditional African Art Gallery, The Heartman Collection on African American Life and Culture, and The University's Archives.
+Hours may vary.